Estimated reading time: 6 minutes, 38 seconds.

 Before we get into the juicy bits, we need to cover a few important points regarding how modifying your car can affect its warranty.

-Manufacturer- approved upgrades are always a good idea if you’re keen on going that route - these parts won’t void your existing warranty and will actually add value to your car.
+Manufacturer-approved upgrades are always a good idea if you’re keen on going that route - these parts won’t void your existing warranty and will actually add value to your car.
 The cool thing about the rise in popularity of aftermarket accessories is that manufacturers are starting to offer a whole host of rad parts that makes it easier than ever to stand out from the crowd right from the start.
-Suzuki have always offered some of the coolest and quirkiest accessories; the 1985 Samurai came with a built in CB radio as an option, and the awesomely named Suzuki Mighty Boy had the option of a full tartan interior!
+Suzuki has always offered some of the coolest and quirkiest accessories; the 1985 Samurai came with a built-in CB radio as an option, and the awesomely named Suzuki Mighty Boy had the option of a full tartan interior!

 So now that you’re in the know, let’s take a look at a few mods that will improve the functionality and looks of your car without decreasing its value (they may actually increase it), and some that will make the cars from pimp my ride look conservative!